heniu1985/taurus-mercatus/README.md

 ## General info

-I write that program to learn python and help me in my investitions on Polish Stock Market (GPW).
+I write that program to learn python and help me in my investitions on Warsaw Stock Exchange (GPW).
 Program will analize quotes from selected companies and send email (later sms) if the conditions of my strategy are met.

 ## Technologies